bill-leang/project-US-real-estate-analysis/README.md

 ## Topic Analysis Overview

 The United States is home to many biomes which initially suggests that many large areas of the country would experience varying weather patterns and climate conditions.
-By extension, this also suggests that the rise and fall of For-Sale Inventory across the seasons will vary in intensity depending where state-specific markets are loclated in the country.
+By extension, this also suggests that the rise and fall of For-Sale Inventory across the seasons will vary in intensity depending where state-specific markets are located in the country.

 <p align="center">